Advanced Git operations

 ## Creating an Overleaf project from an existing Git repository

 If you have an existing repository, you can add an Overleaf project as a remote repository.
 There are a few commands below that you'll need to run to get things started.
 Please note that Overleaf only supports one linear history for each project.
 The Git integration enforces this limitation by limiting the number of branches to one.
-That one branch is currently hard-coded to be called `master`.
+That one branch is currently hard-coded to be called `main`.

 1. First, we assume you have Git repository on your computer in a folder called `my-paper`.
 (It might also be hosted on GitHub, GitLab, or Bitbucket, etc., but you need to have it cloned locally, too.)